 10. Cursed by Tom Wheeler & Frank Miller

 Unlike most of the books being made into movies on this list, you’ll have to wait a little longer for Cursed to hit shelves (it’s currently scheduled for fall 2019).
 But there is already a TV show in progress, with a 10-episode order from Netflix.
 As Deadline notes in their announcement, “This is believed to be the first time the same creative team will be writing a book and TV series based on it simultaneously as they get to explore the characters from the book in more detail on screen.”
+13 Reasons Why Star Katherine Langford has signed on to play the lead role.
 Cursed is an illustrated YA novel, written by Wheeler with Miller’s art featured throughout.
 It’s a reimagining of the King Arthur legend through the eyes of the Lady of the Lake.
 We can’t wait to read–and see!–this story.

 11. Hush, Hush by Becca Fitzpatrick